webofdata/specification-archived/specification.md

             items:
               $ref: "#/definitions/Entity"
         400:
-          description: "Invalid since token"
+          description: "Invalid nextdata token"
+        404:
+          description: "Store or dataset not found"

 </pre>

 The following example describes an interaction between a client and a server.
-The client requests changes, updates a local store or system, stores the x-wod-next-data link, and then, later on, makes a get request to the stored x-wod-next-data URL.
+The client requests changes, updates a local store or system with the new entity representations, stores the x-wod-next-data token, and then, later on, makes a get request that uses the stored x-wod-next-data token.

-The headers in the

 #### X-WOD-FULL-SYNC HEADER